NiklasJonsson/gfx/notes.md

 ## Loader API

 Maybe we can allow users to create several loader - one per thread/system - and contain the resource flushing to that system.

+// TODO:

+1. Empty textures in the loader
+2. Go through TODOs in image/texture code
+3. Debug incorrect lighting for Sponza
+4. Continue on